 Scenarios

-You can configure wildcard DNS to redirect an entire domain, specify a single entry point for subdomains, or resolve to a fallback service page.
+Use wildcard DNS to redirect an entire domain, direct all subdomains to a single entry point, or resolve unmatched subdomains to a fallback service page.

 Supported record types